 All entries for Regional Competitions or National Finals will be processed on a first come, first served basis, and will be limited to the amount of performance time available.
 Some competitions WILL fill up more than 30 days before the competition date.
 Entries are not considered “Registered” until full payment is received.
 All entries must be registered online.
 Entries via email will not be accepted.
 We do not currently accept independent entries.
-Competition schedule, studio confirmation and CD labels along with directions to the competition will be mailed to the studio director at least 10 days prior to the competition.
+Competition schedule, studio confirmation and directions to the competition will be mailed to the studio director at least 10 days prior to the competition.

 Please be ready to perform at least 1 hour prior to your performance time.
 You must be prepared to perform when scheduled or earlier if asked.
 Legitimate costume change issues of less than 4 routines will be accommodated.
 In the interest of running on time, Stage One reserves the right to modify the schedule.
 The wrongful withholding of numbers may result in disqualification of the routine from High Point Awards.

 Routines that compete at a Stage One Regional will qualify for the National Finals.
 All National Finals entries must qualify at a Regional event.
+At this time, we do not accept deposits to hold space for future entries.

 The same group of performers cannot compete more than once in exactly the same division, category and age division.
 The group may compete in the exact division, category and age division with some variance to the members of the group.